WimYedema/sustainability/doc/iot-footprint/paper.md

+# Paper

-# How to take environmental footprint into account when designing IoT solutions
+:Title: How to take environmental footprint into account when designing IoT solutions

-# Introduction
+## Introduction

 ````{margin}
 ```{admonition} Context